heysaeid/algorithms-python/search/README.md

 1. Jumping: The algorithm jumps ahead by a fixed number of steps (typically 𝑛n, where 𝑛n is the size of the array) until it finds a block where the target element might be present or surpasses it.

 2. Linear Search: Once the block where the target might be located is identified, a linear search is performed within that block to find the exact position of the target element.

+# Fibonacci Search
+Fibonacci Search is a search algorithm used for sorted arrays.
+It utilizes the Fibonacci sequence to divide the search range, rather than halving it as in binary search.
+The basic idea is to compare the target element with elements located at Fibonacci-indexed positions, reducing the search range based on the result of the comparison.